 In Year R, our children will be provided with many mathematical opportunities, through planned purposeful play and a mix of adult-led and child-initiated activities.
 Our children will develop and improve their skills in counting, understanding and using numbers, solving simple addition and subtraction problems and to describe and compare shapes, space and measure.
 By the end of Year R, children will have a deep understanding of numbers 1-10 and begin to use this knowledge to support them in solving simple mathematical problems.

-They learn to count, read, write and order numbers up to, across and beyond 100.
+Throughout Key Stage 1 pupils develop their knowledge and understanding of Mathematics through practical activity, exploration and discussion.
+Our children learn to count, read, write and order numbers up to, across and beyond 100.
 They develop a range of mental calculation skills and use these confidently for different concepts.
-They learn about shape and space through practical activity which builds on their understanding of their immediate environment.
-They begin to grasp mathematical language, using it to talk about their methods and explain their reasoning when solving problems.
-Children explore measurement when learning about time, Weight, Length and Capacity.
-They develop their knowledge of money, coin values and giving change through practical experiences.
-As a class, children are taught how to gather information; they display it within graphs and interpret specific data relevant to themselves.
+They learn about shape and space through practical activities which build on their understanding of their immediate environment.
+Our children begin to grasp mathematical language, using it to talk about their methods and explain their reasoning when solving problems.
+They explore measurement when learning about Time, Weight, Length and Capacity.
+Children develop their knowledge of money, coin values and giving change through practical experiences.
+As a class, children are taught how to gather information; they display it within graphs and interpret specific date relevant to themselves.
 Children develop their understanding of place value and the number system.